Oh! The “Romance” and “Excitement” of a Stained Glass Painter’s Life!

 Plus the terrifying words:

 Romance and excitement: you see what I mean?
-120 copies – and believe you me, David demands perfection!
+120 copies of the prototype.
+And believe me: David demands perfection.Stephen Byrne

 First thing is, these are skylights which will only be seen from one side, namely, looking up from beneath.
 So we will cut small pieces of various antique blues, then bond them to the reverse (which is the side that will never be seen); we’ll do this after leading, cementing and polishing.